amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 Try adding the resource by inserting it manually or using the `setup` method.'
 ```

 To turn on the `nightly` feature, enable the `nightly` flag for the Amethyst crate in your Cargo.toml file.
+Use *one* of the below methods for declaring dependencies (using both will result in an error):
 #### In Dependencies:
 ```
 [dependencies]